vsis/arcfour/README.md

 make check
 ```

-Also you may build the project with:
+Also, you may build the project with:

 ```
 make